 Morrison delivered an interesting showdown between Dr. Hurt and Batman.
 While it might not have been as dramatic and intense as I was expecting, it was still well done.
 I do not believe that Dr. Hurt is Thomas Wayne.
 Morrison is not going to go in that direction.
 And Dr. Hurt is not the Black Glove.
 The Black Glove is not an individual.
 Instead, the Black Glove is an organization with each of the rich and powerful people being one of the fingers.

 Now, Dr. Hurt is either simply the doctor who “became” the hole in Bruce’s memory due to the psychic implants.
 Or Dr. Hurt is literally the Devil.
-In Bruce’s final entry into the black casebook he admits that his attempt to see into the deepest dark and into the heart of the storm of madness that he discovered some pure source of evil.
+In Bruce’s final entry into the black casebook, he admits that in his attempt to see into the deepest darkness and into the heart of the storm of madness, he discovered some pure source of evil.
 That he found the Devil himself.

 Now I do have a really insane idea that maybe the Devil is Darkseid.
 After all, Darkseid is considered to be a pure source of evil.
 And the monk’s eyes turn red which suggests that he is under the control of Darkseid.
 That would open the possibility for Dr. Hurt to be Desaad in human form.

 Okay, enough of my crazy speculating.
-Let’s talk about the most “stunning” revelation in Batman’s 70 year history.
-And that is that Morrison has Hurt state that Thomas and Martha Wayne were not a victim of some random street crime.
-That instead, that Thomas and Martha Wayne were the target of a hit.
-Morrison suggests that the Black Glove hired Joe Chill to kill Thomas, Martha and Bruce.
+Let’s talk about the most “stunning” revelation in Batman’s 70-year history.
+And that is that Morrison has Hurt stated that Thomas and Martha Wayne were not a victim of some random street crime.
+Instead, Thomas and Martha Wayne were the targets of a hit.
+Morrison suggests that the Black Glove hired Joe Chill to kill Thomas, Martha, and Bruce.
 And that, evidently, Joe Chill lost his nerve that night and was unable to kill Bruce.

 I enjoyed how Morrison had all of Batman’s allies rushing to his aide.
 And the best part was that Morrison had Dick being the first ally to arrive at Bruce’s side.
 The first Robin deserves that honor.
 And I liked how Batman acknowledges how Dick never lets him down.
 There is no doubt that Batman has plenty of faith in Tim, but Dick will always be the son that he expects the most from.